stengunn/110-fall2018/Schedule.md

 ## <a name="week7">Week 7</a> (Oct 11): Graphic Design Concepts

 We will not have class on Tuesday of this week, because it is a reading day.
-On Thursday, we will talk about basic graphic design concepts.
+On Thursday, we will talk about basic graphic design concepts, particularly in the context of the web.
 Please make sure you've completed the readings before class!

 - **Thursday Readings**
   - [Lynda.com: Introduction to Graphic Design, Section 1-3](https://www.lynda.com/Graphic-Design-tutorials/What-graphic-design/419419/534010-4.html?org=rit.edu)